decal/werdlists/INDEX.md

 ntfs-paths: Path names expected to be seen in NT file system folders
 nvd-data: Datum utilized by NIST's NVD (National Vulnerability Database)
 opersys-strs: Strings that relate to one operating system or another
+owasp-data: Data from or for [OWASP](https://www.owasp.org "Open Web Application Security Project")
 passes-dicts: Dictionary files used when brute force attacking account passwords
 passes-sites: Password lists that were publicized after major site compromises
 perl-data: Data often seen in PERL (Practical Extraction and Report Language)